lautpuspa/TOOL-FastBatchImageCrop/README.md

 1. Enter desired width and height in pixels
 2. The crop rectangle will maintain these exact dimensions
 3. Cropped images will have the exact pixel dimensions specified

+**Main Logic Difference:** In the original version, dimensions were only applied after cropping as a scaling operation.
+This fork modifies the core cropping logic to use your specified dimensions directly for the crop rectangle itself, giving you pixel-perfect crops without distortion.

 ### Class Names and Descriptions
 - Enter class names to save crops in separate directories